"

 Success: “the accomplishment of an aim or purpose”1.
 Such a simple definition for an often complex and fraught idea.
 What is success for you?
-Are you striving for a goal or achievement based on external measures of success or for the internal gratification of the process of learning something new and navigating a new challenge?
-These are not easy questions to answer, but are essential to think about when considering what college will mean to you.
-As advisors we encourage students to look beyond just the grades and external feedback (while certainly important) and examine their interests, preferences, values and long term goals as they consider a broader definition for personal success.
-What path will bring you the most JOY, the most SATISFACTION?
+Are you striving for a goal or achievement based on external measures of success?
+Or are your goals set based on the sense of internal gratification of the process of learning something new and navigating a new challenge?
+These are not easy questions to answer but are essential to think about when considering what college will mean to you.
+As advisors, we encourage students to look beyond just the grades and external feedback and examine their interests, preferences, values, and long-term goals as they consider a broader definition for personal success.
+What path will bring you the most joy, the most satisfaction?
 How can you create a life that you don’t want to escape from?
-Is the path that you are on, one that is in alignment with your likes and dislikes?
-Will you be qualified to get a job or start off on a career that is fulfilling?
-In this first chapter, we will challenge you to assess your current path and consider your answers to these questions with the goal of helping you define, or redefine how you will measure your success in college and in life.
+Is the path that you are on one that is in alignment with your likes and dislikes?
+Will you be qualified to get a job or start a career that is fulfilling?
+In this first chapter, we will challenge you to assess your current path and consider your answers to these questions to help you define, or redefine, how you will measure your success in college and in life.

 Transitioning from high school to college can be a much bigger step for students than they expect.
 They may consider that moving away from their hometown, living on their own, or making new friends will be the biggest changes and obstacles to overcome.
 By the time a student reaches college, they have attended many years of school, and therefore may expect to keep operating on the same beliefs and habits about learning and succeeding academically as they had before.
-But coming to college presents opportunities and challenges that many students do not anticipate and feel unprepared to handle.
+But coming to college presents opportunities and challenges that many students do not anticipate and as a result, they may feel unprepared to handle them.

 Who am I?
 What are my values and beliefs?
 My strengths and weaknesses?
-Do I really want to be here at this school?
-In college at all?
-Am I excited about working in fields that coincide with my major after graduation, or did I choose it because that’s what other people thought I would be good at?
+Do I really want to attend this school?
+Attend college at all?
+Am I excited about working in fields that are connected with my major, or did I choose my major because that’s what other people thought I would be good at?
 I want to earn my degree, but why can I not seem to get myself to class, or to do the homework?
-Most of us are faced with these questions throughout our higher education experience.
 It can be stressful to grapple with these questions, but ultimately it can help us examine our intentions and motivations for attending college and getting the most out of our time there.

-If you, too, have struggled to stay diligent in courses and committed to your college experience, take some time to consider your Why.
+If you, too, have struggled to stay diligent in courses and committed to your college experience, take some time to consider your “why”.
 Why are you here?
 Why are you choosing to pursue a college degree?
-You may have never considered your why beyond, “because that’s what people do after high school” or “successful people have college degrees.”
-If your answers to those questions are, “to get a college degree, to get a better job, to make more money,” challenge yourself to think deeper about the question.
-Some of the barriers to academic success you could be encountering may be due to the fact that you have not considered what YOU are doing in college.
+You may have never considered your why beyond, “Because that’s what people do after high school” or “successful people have college degrees.”
+If your answers to those questions are, “to get a college degree, to get a better job, to make more money,” then challenge yourself to think deeper about the question.
+Some of the barriers to academic success you could be encountering may be because you have not considered what you are doing in college.

-It’s easy to compare your own college experience with the experiences of those around you, of your parents or older family members, even the experiences of characters in our favorite movies and television shows.
+It’s easy to compare your own college experience with the experiences of those around you, of your parents or older family members, or even the experiences of characters in your favorite movies and television shows.
 When considering your why, think only about you and your motivations and goals.
-Examining your intrinsic motivations, the things you’re curious about, passionate about, that you get a great deal of enjoyment and personal growth from, are most likely the things you should be pursuing long term.
-Keeping the why in the forefront of your decision making process and long term planning can make a huge difference in maintaining motivation and connection to course material.
+Examining your intrinsic motivations, the things you’re curious about, passionate about, and that you get a great deal of enjoyment and personal growth from, are most likely the things you should be pursuing long term.
+Keeping the why at the forefront of your decision-making process and long-term planning can make a huge difference in maintaining motivation and connection to course material.

 1.2 Values